fastfir/PyStrike/README.md

 # PyStrike
 Short Malware Script in Python
-\n
+My attempt at making something that i can actually use instead of just screwing around
-My attempt at making something that i can actually use instead of just screwing around ¯\_(ツ)_/¯
+¯\_(ツ)_/¯